KEYSTONE PINNACLEPROAutomated Doc Prep

 Court fees: Keystone fees are for document preparation.
 Court filing fees, if any, are paid directly to the Surrogate's Court and are separate.

-One estate matter: Each checkout applies to one estate matter only.
-A different decedent or case requires a separate purchase.
+One estate matter: Each request or purchase applies to one estate matter only.
+A different decedent or case requires a separate request or purchase.

 A clearer path than starting with a blank form.